pema99/glsl2hlsl/README.md

 Don't look at the code, seriously you will have an aneurism

 # Need to implement
-- Better handling for preprocessor defines
+- Better typechecking for other types than matrices
-- texelFetch, floatBitsToInt, intBitsToFloat
+- Refactor omfg

 # Build
 `cargo build`